ydydsnyd/mono/doc/docs/how-it-works.md

 A client is identified by a unique, randomly generated `clientID`.
 There is typically one client (instance of Replicache) per tab.
 A client is ephemeral, being instantiated for the lifetime of the application in the tab.
 The client provides fast access to and persistence for the keys and values used by the application.
 Each client syncs independently, and there are no consistency guarantees across clients.

 The client sits on top of an on-disk persistent cache identified by the `name` parameter to the `Replicache` constructor.
-Many clients can use the same underlying cache.
+Many clients in the same browser profile can use the same underlying cache.
 Sharing the same cache across multiple clients de-duplicates work that the clients have to do.
 So for example, two tabs open to the same app with the same user would each have their own client, but should use the same underlying cache (`name`).
 Note that the cache is not directly visible to the application, it is an implementation detail of the client.

 :::caution